tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 ### Node explanation
 The same code used in the task 4 is reused in here.
-Instead of using one node to control all 4 turtles, 4 individual nodes are created to control each turtle.
+Instead of using one node to control all 4 turtles, 4 individual nodes have been created to control each turtle.
+This inceases the stability of the system as the 4 turtles are independant.
+A failure in one of the node will not affect the execution of others.
 In each node the spwning position of the robot is changed to spwan turtles in different places in the turtlesim stage.